 Don’t take things personally.
 Be the adult in the class.
 Understand that there might be other reasons for poor student behavior that you might not know about.
 Growing up is tough.
 There are many reasons why students act out or do things out of character.

-As the teacher and the adult in the room, you’re not supposed to take things personally.
+As the teacher and the adult in the room, you’re supposed not to take things personally.
 Understand that things happen, attack their behavior but not the students.
 Also, give them some rope at times, tell them it’s okay, you know everybody makes mistakes.
-So, accept apologies and tell them that you will forgive them if they apologize.
+So, accept apologies and tell them you will forgive them if they apologize.

 Have great expectations of your students, then let them live up to it.
 The worst thing a teacher can do is to look down on students, saying that they’re unable to do something, or that they’re dumb.
 That’s the last thing you should do.

-As a teacher, you should have high expectations of your students and you want to help them to get there.
+As a teacher, you should have high expectations of your students and you want to help them get there.
 From the very first day tell them, “Listen guys, I think you can do amazing things if we work hard and put in the effort.
 If we do things right, you can achieve those high goals that I’ve set for you.”

-Rather, make them a little bit higher than you usually would, so that they can at least aim for something.
+Rather, make them a little higher than you usually would, so that they can at least aim for something.
 What is that expression?
 ‘Aim for the stars.
 If you miss, at least, you’ll hit the moon.’